upleveled/yarn-security-fixes/readme.md

 Security advisories are becoming more prevalent in the JavaScript / TypeScript ecosystem, with GitHub, npm, Snyk and other companies constantly researching and publishing new security vulnerabilities.

+This guide aims to help those with less experience apply manual security vulnerability fixes with Yarn.

+## Enable Bots First!

 In some cases, these fixes will be applied automatically by bots like [Dependabot](https://dependabot.com/) (built in to GitHub), [Renovate Bot](https://renovate.whitesourcesoftware.com/) ([**highly recommended!**](https://twitter.com/karlhorky/status/1245009)) or the [Snyk bot](https://support.snyk.io/hc/en-us/articles/360004032117-GitHub-scan-monitor-and-remediate).

-I definitely recommend setting these up first!
+**Recommendation:** Definitely set up the bots first (Renovate, Snyk and Dependabot)!
+They will fix many issues automatically for you, and keep your top-level dependencies in `package.json` up to date.

+## Transitive Dependency Updates

-However, these bots are not always able to come up with an automated fix for a fixable security vulnerability:
+However, these bots are not always able to come up with an automated fix for a fixable security vulnerability, especially with "transitive dependencies" (sub-dependencies of your dependencies - not found in `package.json`):

 - [Dependabot failures](https://twitter.com/karlhorky/status/1239183744625446919)
 - [Snyk Bot failures](https://twitter.com/karlhorky/status/1244712138511351809)

 It can be difficult to know what to do with these security vulnerabilities, especially for those with less experience with package managers and how dependencies are resolved by Yarn and npm.

-This guide aims to help those with less experience apply security fixes with Yarn.

-## Techniques
+## Techniques to Fix Transitive Dependencies

 Depending on a number of factors in your project, the technique to fix a security vulnerability will be different.